BUTR/MnB2-Bannerlord-CommunityPatch/README.md

 * The Peak Form perk.
 * The Ruler perk.
 * The Reeve perk.
+* The Mounted Archer perk.
+* The Bow Expert perk.
+* The Crossbow Cavalry perk
+* The Crossbow Expert perk
 * Fixes Item Comparison perk-based coloring.

 Current Features: